Firice1269/Firic/extensions/firic/README.md

 The `number.__init` function takes in one argument and returns `1` if the argument is `true`, `0` if the argument is `false`, or a number from a string if the string is able to be parsed as a number.

-The `string.capitalize` function takes in no arguments, makes the first character of the string an uppercase letter (if possible), and returns the resulting string.
+The `string.capitalize` function takes in no arguments, makes the first character of each substring (separated by spaces) in the string an uppercase letter (if possible), and returns the resulting string.

 The `string.decapitalize` function takes in no arguments, makes the first character of the string a lowercase letter (if possible), and returns the resulting string.